coreos/docs/running-coreos/cloud-providers/interoute/index.md

 ```cloudmonkey
 > deployVirtualMachine serviceofferingid=85228261-fc66-4092-8e54-917d1702979d zoneid=f6b0d029-8e53-413b-99f3-e0a2a543ee1d templateid=73bc5066-b536-4325-8e27-ec873cea6ce7 networkids=e9e1220b-76c8-47cd-a6c2-885ffee49972 keypair=CoreOS-Key01 name=DockerTutorialVM01
 ```
-As you can see that 6 parameter values were provided above.
+As you can see there were 6 parameter values provided above.

 ### Service Offering

-The first parameter is the 'service offering id' which represents the amount of memory and number of CPUs that you want to allocate to the VM.I have decided to use the service offering with 4 Gigabytes of RAM and 2 CPU cores.
+The first parameter is the 'serviceofferingid' which represents the amount of RAM memory and number of CPUs that you want to allocate to the VM.In this tutorial 4 Gigabytes of RAM and 2 CPU cores as chosen.

 ```cloudmonkey
 > listServiceOfferings name=4096-2 filter=id